Skip to main content

 9 test scenarios

-• Multiple definitions inserted together JR-document-editing-007.2
+• Multiple explicit definitions inserted together JR-document-editing-007.2

-• Definition using shall-mean variant JR-document-editing-007.3
+• Definition with "shall mean" variant JR-document-editing-007.3

-• Definition using has-the-meaning variant JR-document-editing-007.4
+• Definition with "has the meaning" variant JR-document-editing-007.4

-• Multi-word definition term formatted JR-document-editing-007.5
+• Multi-word definition term JR-document-editing-007.5

-• Bracket-prefixed definition formatted JR-document-editing-007.6
+• Placeholder bracket definition JR-document-editing-007.6

 • Non-definition quoted text not tagged JR-document-editing-007.8

-• No style model available triggers fallback JR-document-editing-007.9
+• No role model available (fallback) JR-document-editing-007.9

-Visual Change Snippet Generation
+Edit Snippet Generation

 JR-document-editing-008